 Once the SD-WAN is deployed, you get a single uniform view of the SD-WAN network from the vendor’s management UI.
 The problems arise when issues need to be analyzed between other vendor devices that interface with the SD-WAN devices.
 Depending on the complexity of the networks and SD-WAN vendor capabilities, this can be minimized or can become a larger challenge.
 Ideally, the tool used for network analysis spans across multi-vendor devices to give a complete picture and reduce troubleshooting time.

 Every networking vendor, including SD-WAN vendors, instrument their devices for network monitoring differently.
 Even with standards such as SNMP and IPFIX, there isn’t a consistent set of data and how it is gathered and represented, which makes analysis and correlation challenging.
 To provide an analytics platform using NetFlow and IPFIX, requires a robust distributed collection architecture designed for real-time and historical analysis with a visualization layer optimized for exploratory and explanatory analysis.

 How LiveNX Can Help

-LiveNX provides a platform to gather network analytics data at scale, whether it’s IPFIX, NetFlow and SNMP from the network (including SD-WAN).
+LiveNX provides a platform to gather network analytics data at scale.
+Key capabilities include a NetFlow analyze , packet analyzer and network performance dashboards.
 LiveNX helps IT teams understand how the system behaves, why issues occurred and how it was resolved.
-LiveNX helps with SD-WAN deployment by providing in-depth monitoring and visual analytics of your SD-WAN to overcome these challenges.
-Learn more about the latest version of LiveNX and see how you can start tackling SD-WAN challenges.
+LiveNX helps with Cisco SD-WAN by providing in-depth monitoring and visual analytics of your SD-WAN to overcome these challenges.
+Learn more about LiveNX network monitoring software and see how you can start tackling SD-WAN challenges.
 You can also take advantage of this free download of LiveNX.

 December 15, 2016